-Using a capacitive sensor is possible to “sense” the presence of water within a tank fixing it at a fixed height, so when the water goes down this minimum level the sensor will trigger some alert system.
+Using a capacitive sensor is possible to “detect” the presence of water within a tank attaching it at a fixed height, so when the water goes down this minimum level the sensor will trigger some alert.

-For this purpose I’ve used a XKC-Y25-NPN sensor that is nicely compatible with a Wemos D1 ESP8266 module and some few ESPHome code lines.
+For this purpose I’ve used a XKC-Y25-NPN sensor and a Wemos D1 ESP8266 module plus some few ESPHome code lines.

 The wiring requires just three connectors, pay attention to the sensor wires colors, different suppliers could change the order of them: